adamsilver/fdpb/04-a-login-form.md

 ![Link to register](./images/04/two-forms.png)

 1. Putting similar forms next to each other makes it hard to decide between them, especially for cognitively impaired users.
-2. Arriving on a page containing two forms (with a heading of “Sign in or register”) is confusing when you consider that many users would have clicked a link labelled “Sign in”.
+2. Arriving on a page containing two forms, with a heading of “Log in or register”, is confusing when you consider that many users would have clicked a link labelled “Log in”.
 3. On mobile, one of the forms will be off screen and effectively depriortised.
 4. Screen reader and keyboard users are going to have to wade through more of the interface to get to the relevant form.